nayyarv/deprecated-blog/content/resumescreen.md

 I love cross majors, comp sci/stats tend to give the best of both worlds in terms of foundations.

-### The Skepticism
+### The Doubts

 1. Comp Sci - are almost always obsessed with Neural Nets of all kinds.
 They also tend to lack a strong statistical base and many regressions and Bayesian approaches mean nothing to them.
 They come with strong biases and might need to unlearn a lot of them and this can be an issue.
-They rarely bring any skepticism to the table and are almost always overly confident about the performance of a model of theirs.
+They rarely bring any rigour to the table and are almost always overly confident about the performance of a model of theirs.
 There is also diminishing returns in comp sci skill in DS, the open source community puts together efficient implementations, so past a certain point, programming skill is less necessary than software architecture skill.
 2. Maths/Stats - many can barely program and require a lot of training to be useful in this field.
 If you're unlucky, they'll even consider programming beneath them.
 And they're severely constrained by their need for rigour and are very dour about their results, which means good models they build might go unnoticed.
 Require very careful management
 3. Engineers - tend to be middle of the road in both mathy and comp sci skills and don't really push your team forward in many ways.
 Over reliance on short term results can mean sacrificing longer term goals which they don't see as well.
 May also not get any respect from the comp sci/math majors
 4. Economics majors - they also come with awful mathematics and programming skills, and are unlikely to have the insight as they were probably stars in their own fields.